 A list of health topics for older adults, including health videos and a brief overview of the federal government's health insurance information for older individuals (Medicare), is available at http://nihseniorhealth.gov/index.html .
 This site was developed by the National Institute on Aging and the National Library of Medicine of the National Institutes of Health .

 A wonderful 'tool' to support individuals with dementia and their caregivers through creative engagement is the Timeslips Creative Storytelling Project .
 It was developed by educator, scholar and artist, Anne Bastings, PhD , to stimulate the imagination of people with memory problems, inspire loved ones to see beyond loss to recognize their strengths, and improve the quality of life for all caregivers.
+Also, check out a 'The Autobiography - Video Diary of My Journey with Dementia' produced by Dr. Roberg O'Donnell.

 The Alzheimer's Disease International (ADI) Organisation is an umbrella organization of more than 70 international Alzheimer associations that have official relations with the World Health Organization .
 Among its diverse activities, it hosts an international conference for professionals and consumers in conjunction with an ADI member organization each year.
 Check out the I AM-Care platform for more information on caregiving for individuals with dementia.